 - Crumble feta.

-- Cover with cling film and a kitchen towel and let it rest for a while.
+- When done, cover them with cling film and a kitchen towel and let them rise.

 - Heat the oil and fry on both sides until golden.